 - 1 teaspoon pure vanilla extract

-- Melt the oil, butter, and chocolate together in the microwave on high heat for 2½-3 minutes, stirring at 1-minute intervals (or melt the mixture in a double boiler).
+- Melt the oil, butter, and 2 cups of the chocolate chips together in the microwave on high heat for 2½-3 minutes, stirring at 1-minute intervals (or melt the mixture in a double boiler).
 Let cool for 5-7 minutes.

-- In another bowl, whisk together eggs, brown sugar, and vanilla until well combined.
-Fold the melted chocolate mixture into the egg mixture.
+- In a large bowl, whisk together eggs, brown sugar, and vanilla until well combined.
+Fold the melted and cooled chocolate mixture into the egg mixture until combined.

-- Whisk together the remaining dry ingredients in a separate bowl.
-Combine the flour mixture with the chocolate mixture until just combined (Don’t over-mix).
-Place batter into a shallow dish (like a pie-plate) and freeze for 6-8 minutes (this will keep the brownies from spreading too much).
+- In a medium bowl, whisk together the flour, baking powder and salt.
+Pour the flour mixture into the chocolate/egg mixture, and stir until just combined (Don’t over-mix).
+Stir in the remaining cup of chocolate chips.
+Transfer the batter into a shallow dish (like a pie-plate) and chill in the refrigerator for 30 minutes (or freeze for 8 minutes).
+This will keep the brownies from spreading too much.

 - Prepare 2 cookie sheets with Silpats or parchment paper (or spray with nonstick spray).
 Using a 1 tablespoon measure, scoop mixture on the cookie sheets.
-Press them down slightly with your fingers to an even thickness (about ¼-1/2 inch high).
+Press them down slightly with your fingers to an even thickness (about 1/4-1/2 inch high).
 Bake for 8-10 minutes until the tops look dry and cracked (the insides will still be quite moist).
-Cool completely.
+Remove to a rack and cool completely.

-- Place the confectioners' sugar, peanut butter, butter, vanilla, and salt in the bowl of an electric mixer fitted with a paddle attachment.
+- Place the confectioners' sugar, peanut butter, butter, vanilla, and salt in the bowl of an electric mixer fitted with a paddle attachment (or use beaters).
 Mix on medium-low speed until creamy, scraping down the bowl with a rubber spatula as you work.
 Add the cream and beat on high speed until the mixture is light and smooth.

 - Pipe or spoon the filling on one cookie, top with another and press down slightly.
-Store in an airtight container in the refrigerator.
+If desired, roll the edges of the cookies in finely chopped peanuts so they stick to the buttercream.
+Store in an airtight container in the refrigerator for up to 3 days.
 Let them come to room temperature before serving.